Protect users from session hijacking

 Handle mixed content warnings

-This warning occurs because your site includes external resources via HTTP URLs.
+This warning occurs because your site includes external resources through HTTP URLs.
 Maybe it is a web form that fetches the jQuery library hosted by Google or a forum posting that shows images hosted on the poster's homepage.
-The magnitude of this issue can vary from small-to-none, on a site where 100% of the content is created by editors, to large on a site where the content is mostly created by members.
+The magnitude of this issue can vary from small-to-none, on a site where 100% of the content is created by editors, to large, on a site where members mostly create the content.

-To get rid of the warnings, you may have to overhaul the code of your application.
-Sometimes you can solve this issue by making a few absolute URLs relative or adding an "s" at the end of "http" in a few places.
-But if you have a large amount of content that is fetched from sites over which you have no control, this problem may be hard to solve.
+To get rid of the warnings, you may have to overhaul your application's code.
+Sometimes, you can solve this issue by making a few absolute URLs relative or adding an "s" at the end of "http" in a few places.
+But if you have a large amount of content fetched from sites over which you have no control, this problem may be hard to solve.

 You can deny session hijackers access to edit and admin mode by having (at least) two applications.

-• One (or more) application that is publicly accessible but where the edit/admin interface is disabled.
+- One (or more) applications that are publicly accessible but where the edit or admin interface is disabled.

 Note